cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 Right now it's just a rip of the RSS feed, which I've cleaned up into an orderly\naviable structure, and trimmed down the show notes.

-The idea is to make a high-level map of Dr. Burns' TEAM therapy.
+The initial idea is to make a high-level map of Dr. Burns' TEAM therapy.

+There are a number of directions to go from there, like mapping out universal human fears and anxieties, cognitive distorties, negative thoughts, etc.

 [FeelingGood.com](https://feelinggood.com/)
 [Training workshops](https://feelinggood.com/workshops/)